Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory

 \Cref{thm:tuned-first-order} substantially sharpens the guarantee of \Cref{thm:tuned-bound}.
 Specifically, while full second-order adaptivity is known to be incompatible with movement costs \citep[see][]{gofer2014higher,zhang2022optimal}, our bound achieves an ideal form of first-order adaptivity.
 The leading data-dependent term now scales with $\sum_{t}\brb{\norm{g_t}^2 + \lambda_t\norm{g_t}}\norm{u_t}$; this effectively replaces the quadratic movement cost dependence $\lambda_{t+1}^2$ of \Cref{thm:tuned-bound} with the linear interaction term $\lambda_t\|g_t\|$, while preserving granular adaptivity to individual $\lambda_t$ (rather than $\lambda_{\max}$).
 As we show in \Cref{sec: app}, \emph{this refinement is essential} for obtaining optimal regret bounds in applications such as OCO with delayed feedback.
 Crucially, this bound vanishes as gradients approach zero even if movement costs remain strictly positive.
 Furthermore, when reducing to the one-dimensional static regret setting with fixed movement costs, our result improves upon \citet{zhang2022optimal} by replacing $G^2T+\lambda GT$ with the adaptive sum $\sum_{t}\|g_t\|^2+\lambda\sum_{t}\|g_t\|$.
-Furthermore, previous dynamic regret results \citep{zhang2021revisiting,zhao2023non} need to rely on bounded domains and have similar shortcomings regarding adaptivity, leading to coarser dependencies on problem-dependent quantities.
-Lastly, we remark that, to the best of our knowledge, \Cref{thm:tuned-bound,thm:tuned-first-order} are the \emph{first} parameter-free results achieving near-optimal dynamic regret in unconstrained OCO with movement costs.
+Moreover, previous dynamic regret results \citep{zhang2021revisiting,zhao2023non} need to rely on bounded domains and have similar shortcomings regarding adaptivity, leading to coarser dependencies on problem-dependent quantities.
+Lastly, we remark that, to the best of our knowledge, \Cref{thm:tuned-bound,thm:tuned-first-order} are the \emph{first} parameter-free results achieving near-optimal dynamic regret in unconstrained OCO with movement costs. \begin{remark} \Cref{alg: dyn_para_meta} needs $L \ge G+2\lambda_{\max}$, thus requiring prior knowledge of both $G$ and $\lambda_{\max}$.
+While knowing $G$ is fairly standard and reasonable, $\lambda_{\max}$ ultimately depends on quantities $(\lambda_t)_{t\ge1}$ that are only sequentially observed.
+Fortunately, since the learner knows $\lambda_t$ before playing $w_t$, we may avoid this unrealistic prior information via a standard doubling trick on $\norm{g_{t-1}}+\lambda_{t}$ with initial guess $L=G$. \end{remark}